The Foundation for a Meaningful Life

 • Reading

 Literature is a tool for understanding the world and the people in it.
-Exposure to a broad range of literary styles and subject matter in grade six encourages students to develop their own interests, tastes, and critical skills.
+Exposure to a broad range of literary styles and subject matter in grade six encourages students to explore their interests, gain new perspectives, and develop critical skills.
 Teachers select books because their content parallels material studied in other classes, because they relate to a larger theme, because they are part of an important body of literature, or because they support a community of learners.
-Finally, selected titles provide important connections for the reader: to themselves, peers, other generations, other cultures, other periods, other philosophies, and other worlds.
+Finally, selected titles provide important connections for the reader: to themselves, their peers, other texts, other generations, other cultures, and other time periods.

 • Writing

 The sixth grade writing program builds on the objectives established in grade five.
-Students explore new literary genres by developing pieces that follow the distinct structure and purpose of each genre.
-At this stage of the writing program, students become more proficient at revising their work independently.
-As their metacognitive skills develop, students take on a larger role in writing conferences.
+Students explore various literary genres by developing pieces that follow the distinct structure and purpose of each genre.
+At this stage of the writing program, students recognize the elements of great writing and are more proficient at revising their work.
+As their metacognitive skills develop and their sense of agency increases, students apply each stage of the writing process with increased independence.

-Students participate in a more intensive study of grammar and vocabulary so they are better equipped to experiment with sentence structures and use increasingly sophisticated written language.
-Grammar lessons are woven throughout the curriculum as students directly apply new rules to enhance their writing.
+Students participate in a more intensive study of grammar and vocabulary as they experiment with sentence structure and use increasingly sophisticated written language.
+Grammar lessons are woven throughout the curriculum as students directly apply rules to enhance their writing.
 Through instruction in Greek and Latin roots, prefixes, and suffixes, students expand their vocabulary base and are better able to infer the meaning of unknown words.

 A hallmark of the Lower School writing program is the tradition of the individual student speeches.
 As in grades three, four, and five, students develop ideas, draft, and revise their speeches in a context of structure and support.
 Delivering their speeches to an appreciative audience helps students to develop confidence and comfort with public speaking.
 Students become increasingly poised public speakers, sharing their thoughts with their peers and other members of the community, and modeling the public speaking skills the younger students will one day acquire.